waleediqbal1/Git-Learning-and-Installation-/README.md

 - Open cmd or Terminal and move on the folder which we created. (on windows like cd C:\Users\Waleed\Desktop\GitFolder).GitFolder is mine newly created folder.

-- Now use "init git" command to initialize the git.
+- Now use 'git init' command to initialize the git.

 - Now use command which is been displayed on second number by clicking "I have an existing project".